 The Greater Shepparton Heritage Study Stage II (HSII) was undertaken by Allom Lovell and Associates Pty Ltd in 2004.
 HSII incorporates the earlier research and findings of HSI.
 It included a comprehensive review of each of the cultural heritage places identified in Stage 1.
 An additional 90 places were also identified as places for further investigation.
 In addition, an assessment of an additional six sites identified while this study was in progress was undertaken independently by Heritage Concepts Pty Ltd. The assessments are of the five log structures and a Scotch Kiln and have been incorporated as Volume Six of this study.

 The recommendations of the study were implemented through Amendment C50 to the Planning Scheme, which was approved by the Minister for Planning on 27 September 2007.
 Submissions to the Amendment were considered by an independent Panel.
 Some changes were recommended by the Panel and these changes were included in the study's cover page.

-The City of Greater Shepparton Heritage Study Stage IIB (HSIIB) was undertaken by Heritage Concepts Pty Ltd in 2009 and 2010.
+The Greater Shepparton Heritage Study Stage IIB (HSIIB) was undertaken by Heritage Concepts Pty Ltd in 2009 and 2010.